TylerVilet/DCFJobBoard/README.md

 * Employer-submitted job posting requests via an in-page form (powered by Formspree)
 * Supports both web application links and click-to-call phone numbers for employers without an online application
 * Fully responsive layout for mobile and desktop
-* Custom favicon, logo header, and DCF-branded color scheme
+* Favicon, logo header, and DCF-branded color scheme

 ## Built With